Observation Creation Procedure

 Contact & Feedback

-If you have any questions or feedback about the observation management process please contact the GitLab Security Assurance Team, or comment in this feedback issue.
+If you have any questions or feedback about the observation management process please contact the GitLab Security Assurance Team.

 )